ryanw-mobile/OctoMeter/README.md

 ### It works for me

 This is a fully functional app that I developed for myself. **I use it every day** to monitor energy consumption and save money.
-While it should technically work for other Octopus Energy customers, I can’t guarantee it will handle all scenarios such as different tariffs or multiple meter installations.
-These may produce data that the app cannot process.
+While it should technically work for some other Octopus Energy customers, I do not have enough sample data to cover all use cases.

 This is a dashboard-type app that runs on desktop (desktop-first), Android, and iOS.
-It supports an adaptive layout that works on mobile, tablet, and dynamic desktop window sizes.
-The app honours light and dark modes on all supported platforms.
+It implements an adaptive layout that works on mobile, tablet, and dynamic desktop window sizes.
+The app honours light and dark modes on all available platforms.

 The main purposes of this app are: